 - short lifespan

-When it comes to batteries in electric scooters, lithium-ion batteries will almost always be the correct choice thanks to their high energy density, compact and lightweight design, great capacity, and longevity.
+For electric scooters, lithium-ion batteries are typically the best choice due to their high energy density, compact design, lightweight build, substantial capacity, and durability.

-Further, a lithium-ion battery can undergo many charging and discharging cycles and still its storage capacity and performance won’t be compromised.
-Also, it has a fast charge rate and can be charged both completely and partially.
+Lithium-ion batteries can endure numerous charging cycles without compromising storage capacity or performance.
+They boast a fast charge rate and can be charged both fully and partially.

-Lead-acid batteries are commonly found in low-cost models, larger vehicles, and electric scooters for children as well.
+On the other hand, lead-acid batteries are prevalent in budget models, larger vehicles, and electric scooters designed for children.